davidlaprade/davidlaprade.github.io/_posts/2024-05-08-medical-records.md

 ---
 title: "Your medical records are the most important thing missing from your will"
 tags: general health
-excerpt: "The case for including your medical records in your will."
+excerpt: "The case for passing your medical records onto your children."
 ---

 _DISCLAIMER: I am neither a doctor nor a lawyer and this does not constitute